 Praça Do Giraldo

 A square surrounded by a city forum and an arcade.
 It is lined with cafes and a beautiful 16th-century marble fountain topped with a bronze crown.
-In this square also lies the Convento das Mercês, which is now The Évora Decorative Arts Museum, with interesting collections of church robes and furniture.
-The old Jewish quarter is also located nearby between Rua Serpa Pinto and Rua dos Mercadores.
+In this square also lies the Convento das Mercês, now The Évora Decorative Arts Museum, with exciting collections of church robes and furniture.
+The old Jewish quarter is also near Rua Serpa Pinto and Rua dos Mercadores.

 -